makersacademy/acebook-node-template/README.md

 For an insight into our agile process you can view our team's [card wall here](https://trello.com/b/fjC2EoVt/no-de-problem).

 We employed extensive domain and database modelling for our application before beginning development as well as diagramming the flow of the application.
-Furthermore we integrated a react frontend controller that used asynchronous fetch requests to parse JSON data from our server to create a modern web application.
 There are links to our wiki with this planning below:

 - [User Stories](https://github.com/edmond-b/acebook-NO-de-Problem/wiki/User-Stories-MVP)
 - [Database Models](https://github.com/edmond-b/acebook-NO-de-Problem/wiki/Mongo-Database-Diagram)